MarkWillisford/MarkWillisford/README.md

 A company-wide internal platform enabling engineering teams across Tyler Technologies to design, build, publish and connect MCP servers, AI agents, custom tools, and multi-step workflows.
 Adopted enterprise-wide.
 I was responsible for FedRAMP deployment and CJIS compliance, implementing security audit findings and authoring deployment playbooks for regulated environments.

 **MCP Code Review Pipeline**
-A multi-model code review tool built within one week of the MCP protocol's public release, one of the first production MCP implementations anywhere.
+A multi-model code review tool built within a week of Claude Code's public launch in May 2025.
 Routes git diffs through Claude, GPT, and Gemini in parallel, then aggregates, deduplicates, and prioritizes findings and suggested fixes.
+Engineers were using it the same week it shipped.

 ---